johnmarktaylor91/torchlens/README.md

-Calling get_model_activations on a model and input will return a ModelHistory object containing the intermediate layer activations and accompanying metadata, along with a visual representation of every operation that ocurred during the forward pass:
+Calling get_model_activations on a model and input will return a ModelHistory object containing the intermediate layer activations and accompanying metadata, along with a visual representation of every operation that occurred during the forward pass:

 ```python
 import torch